w3c/wot/ucr-doc/README.md

 As per W3C policies, all contributions are licensed under a [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).

 ## Credits / Contact
-You can contact Johannes Hund (@h0ru5, johannes.hund@siemens.com) for questions.
+You can contact Johannes Hund (@h0ru5, johannes.hund -at - siemens.com) for questions.

 Kudos to Erik Wilde (@dret) for initial XML, XSLT and examples.